ninjasec3/anki-agent/anki_flow/README.md

 ## Run the agent

 1. Open Anki Desktop and leave it running.
-2. Open a terminal and go to your project folder (the one that contains `anki_flow`), then:
+2. Open a terminal and go to your project folder (the one that contains `anki_flow`).
+The command looks like this:
    ```
-   cd path/to/your/project/anki_flow
+   cd path/to/your/project/anki-agent/anki_flow
    ```
 3. To generate flashcards and send them to Anki:
    ```